-During 2011, each outside director was paid an annual retainer of \$45,000, other than our independent Lead Director who was paid an annual retainer of \$75,000.
+During 2012, each outside director was paid an annual retainer of \$45,000, other than our independent Lead Director Robert V. Dale (who is not standing for re-election to the Board), who was paid an annual retainer of \$75,000.
 Each outside director also was paid a director's fee of \$1,500 for each committee meeting attended, other than the Audit Committee and the Compensation Committee members, who were paid \$2,000 for each committee meeting attended.
 The Chairman of each committee, other than the Audit Committee and the Compensation Committee, was paid an additional annual retainer of \$13,000, while the Chairman of the Audit Committee and Compensation Committee each was paid an additional annual retainer of \$18,000.
 Directors also receive \$2,000 for each meeting of our Board of Directors attended, in addition to the annual retainer described above.
-We reimburse all non-employee directors for out-of-pocket expenses incurred in connection with attendance at meetings.
+We reimburse all non-employee directors for reasonable out-of-pocket expenses incurred in connection with attendance at meetings.

-Non-employee directors are also offered the option to participate in our Deferred Compensation Plan.
-The Deferred Compensation Plan allows a participant to defer a percentage or sum of his or her compensation and earn interest on that deferred compensation at a rate equal to the 10-year Treasury bill rate (as in effect at the beginning of each calendar month) plus 1.5%.
+Non-employee directors are also offered the option to participate in our deferred compensation plan.
+The deferred compensation plan allows a participant to defer a percentage or sum of his or her compensation and earn interest on that deferred compensation at a rate equal to the 10-year Treasury bill rate (as in effect at the beginning of each calendar month) plus 1.5%.
 Additionally, our non-employee directors have an option to participate in our medical, prescription and dental group insurance programs.

 Each non-employee director who is elected at an annual meeting also currently receives a grant of shares of restricted stock having a value equal to \$85,000, with the number of shares of restricted stock included in such grant to be determined based on the closing price of our common stock on the date of the applicable annual meeting, as reported by Nasdaq, and to be rounded to the nearest whole share.
-These awards vest in their entirety one year from the date of the grant.
+These awards vest at the earlier of one year from date of grant or at the next annual meeting of shareholders.

-The compensation of our directors during 2011 is detailed in the Director Compensation Table, which can be found on page 39 of this proxy statement.
+The compensation of our directors during 2012 is detailed in the Director Compensation Table, which can be found on page 39 of this proxy statement.